sjzeil/automat/docs/src/jbake/content/creatingAnFA.md

 * Mark the state as a final (a.k.a. accepting) state.
 * Delete the state.

+### Editing States

+Click on any state in the drawing area to edit that state.

-You can also click on the state in the drawing area and drag it to a new position.
+You can move a state in the drawing area by clicking on it and dragging it to a new position.

+If the drawing area is getting too crowded:

+* While holding down the Alt key, click and drag anywhere in the drawing area to shift the drawing area sideways or up-and-down.
+* Use the mouse wheel while the mouse is positioned in the drawing area to zoom in and out.

-### Creating Transitions
+## Creating Transitions

 To create a new transition, click the `+Transition` button.